Godot pathfinding / 2026-07-08 / 16 min read

 Once the field exists, movement is cheap.
 The actor checks each walkable neighbor and picks the cell with the lowest value.
 This is the shareable part: the expensive search happened once; each actor's turn is just a local read.

 Keep occupancy separate from the field.
 The field describes terrain and goals.
-Runtime blockers, reservations, and other actors are usually a second layer applied during step selection.
+Runtime blockers, other actors, and reserved target cells are a second layer applied during step selection.

 Multiple sources and source bias